-COMPUTER-AUTOMATED CONTROL SYSTEMS
+ELEC 243 COMPUTER-AUTOMATED CONTROL SYSTEMS

-An introduction to some of the control software systems in use in industry.
-The student is introduced to structured PIC 16f877 micro family programs to the extent that various control functions can be identified and modified.
-Memory addressed I/O and the relationship of memory location access (analog and digital) by a PIC microcontroller program.
-Several computer interfaces and motor-control circuits including stepper motor interfaces are studied.
+An introduction to some of the control hardware/software systems in use in industry today.
+The student is introduced to the architecture of the Arduino platform using the ATmega 328P microcontroller to the extent that various control functions can be Identified and modified.
+Programs are developed for computer interfaces for motorcontrol circuits to provide speed control using the Pulse Width Modulation technique.
+Programs for stepper motor interfaces are also developed.
+Programs are written to implement a digital voltmeter with a PC screen display.
 One hour lecture, three hours laboratory per week.
 Prerequisites: Electronic Circuits (ELEC 231), Industrial Controls (ELEC 141), Microprocessors (ELEC 213) or permission of instructor.